pinnaculum/galacteek/share/static/misc/welcome.md

 How to use
 ----------

-The toolbar at the top has the main controls, while the right toolbar is for dynamic content (pyramids).
+The toolbar at the top has the main controls.
+In the statusbar at the bottom, clicking on the *pyramid* icon will open a toolbar that can be used to create dynamic content.

 **galacteek** uses different workspaces: